Annual membership dues:

 • Receptions and other events with FCC Commissioners and Bureau Chiefs

-• Annual Charity Auction
+• Annual FCBA Charity Auction

 • Young Lawyers Committee

-• FCBA Law Journal
+• Federal Communications Law Journal

-• Telecommunications and Technology Moot Court Competition
+• National Telecommunications and Technology Moot Court Competition

 FCBA members attend frequent professional development seminars on a variety of topics such as regulatory trends, technical issues, and economic analysis relevant to media, telecommunications, wireless, international regulation and Internet-related practices, among others.
 The FCBA provides training for newer lawyers and communications professionals through programs such as Comm Law 101, an introductory seminar on communications law, policy and technology issues.
 The FCBA also co-sponsors an annual program on telecommunications law and regulation, providing a thorough review of the current state of telecommunications regulation by key players from government and industry.
-The FCBA is a qualified CLE provider for Virginia and California bar members and facilitates securing CLE credit for its members in other jurisdictions.
+The FCBA is a qualified CLE provider for Virginia Bar members and facilitates securing CLE credit for its members in other jurisdictions.
 Materials from CLE seminars can be purchased on the FCBA website.
 The FCBA also has more than 30 committees that help provide member services; including subject-area committees that help practitioners stay current on regulatory and technical developments in their areas of expertise.

 FCBA members provide volunteer services to the community in a variety of ways, including through the FCBA Foundation, a non-profit charitable and educational organization under section 501(c)(3) of the Internal Revenue Code.
 Annual Foundation programs include providing college and law school scholarships, summer stipends to law students who have accepted public service internships in communications-related agencies and, together with the Young Lawyers Committee, hosting the Annual Charity Auction, which benefits DC-area charities.